D4Danny/Profit-Prediction-for-Startup-Business/README.md

 # Profit-Prediction-for-Startup-Business
-Prepare a prediction model for profit of 50_startups data.
+Prepare a prediction model for profit of 50_startups data based on their spends .
 Do transformations for getting better predictions of profit and make a table containing R^2 value for each prepared model.